Complaints Process

 • longer-term preventive measures to be taken

-The Senior Clerk maintains a confidential central file of all complaints dealt with, which are kept for 6 years and can be produced upon request from the Bar Standards Board or the Legal Ombudsman.
+The Senior Clerk maintains a confidential central file of all complaints dealt with, which will only be disclosed in so far as is necessary for:

 The Senior Clerk will conduct an annual review of these to detect any emerging or recurrent trends.
 Information from this review is reported to the Annual Management Review meeting for discussion and action as necessary.